Action #1278

 We also should add some unit tests for the new functionalities.
 It’s always good to do this immediately, so that we don’t get an increasing fraction of untested code.

-#15 Updated by Lu Chia-Chun almost 10 years ago
+#15 Updated by Lu Chia-Chun over 10 years ago

 Hey!
 This is not fair!
 Not a matter of pure luck.